Huntington Beach Auto Accident Lawyers

 Auto Accident Reporting Rules

-Motorists involved in accidents, even hit-and-runs, must make a written police report to the California Highway Patrol or a local precinct.
+Motorists involved in accidents, including hit-and-runs, must make a written police report to the California Highway Patrol or a local precinct.
 Injuries and fatalities must be reported within 24 hours of the collision.
 This deadline is especially difficult for injured survivors who are hospitalized or left without transportation.
-Our Huntington Beach auto accident lawyers will handle this process for you.
+Our Huntington Beach auto accident lawyers can handle this reporting process on your behalf.

 California Auto Insurance Laws

 Aside from reporting deadlines, you must also consider auto insurance requirements.
-Insurance laws are vital to the success of your injury claim.
+Insurance laws are vital to your injury claim.
 Drivers must meet state minimums for insurance and maintain an active policy.
 Failure to adhere to these laws can lead to tickets, fines, and license suspension.
-Not having the state minimums during a collision can also prevent you from pursuing pain and suffering damages.
+Not having the state minimums during a collision can also prevent you from pursuing damages.

-Call The Best Auto Accident Lawyer In Huntington Beach
+Call Our Auto Accident Lawyers In Huntington Beach

 If you’ve been injured in a car wreck in Huntington Beach, we are here to help.
-We’ll come to you anytime, anywhere.
-We also cover nearby areas, including Costa Mesa, Newport Beach, Long Beach, Irvine, Garden Grove, and the entire Orange County and beyond.
+We can meet you at a location that is more convenient for you.
+We also extend our legal services to nearby areas, including Costa Mesa, Newport Beach, Long Beach, Irvine, Garden Grove, and throughout both Orange County and California.
+Call us at (888) 488-1391 to speak to our experienced team.